operation and behaviour detail what class of Event is being performed. By default this should always be Record and RecordEvidence, respectively.

 Every Event has an automatically generated timestamp_accepted and principal_accepted attribute that records when who performed what, as submitted to DataTrails.

-PDFs or images can be recorded with an Event in the same way as an Asset.
-This is useful for storing associated material for posterity.
-For example, each Inspection Event can store the PDF document of a specific standard for container inspection.
-This allows historical compliance checking of Events.
+Documents and images can be recorded with an Event in the same way as an Asset.
+This is useful for storing additional material that is linked to the Audit Trail metadata for posterity.
+For example, each Inspection Event can store the documentation for the specific standard used for each container inspection.
+This allows historical checking of Events and the standard and processes that were applied at the time.

 Record your Event

-Once you have entered all data, click the Record Event Button to add to your Asset.
+Once you have entered all data, click the Record Event Button to add the Event to your Asset.

 The EVENTS_LIST action can be used to view all Events, or filtered using attributes (attrs) to view details of a specific Event